craigmiller160/MVP-Framework/README.md

 PACKAGE NAME: listener

 PACKAGE DESCRIPTION: A major enhancement over the core MVP, utilizing the ActionListener interface to provide an even greater level of de-coupling between the view and controller.
+Views and controllers now both implement the ActionListener interface, in order to facilitate the rapid passing of events from actionable components in the GUI to the controller.